Skin Revision

 Milia are small pearly-white bumps of skin that often appear in clusters just under the surface of the skin.
 Often called milk spots, milia are most commonly found around the sides and bottom of the eyes.
 They are small cysts containing keratin.
 Milia are harmless but may cause embarrassment or be slightly uncomfortable.

-We regularly use VeinAway thermocoagulation for safe, pin-point accuracy, to permanently remove each Milia with very little discomfort.
+We regularly use VeinAway thermocoagulation or CryoPen for safe, pin-point accuracy, to permanently remove each Milia with very little discomfort.
 Depending on the amount of Milia, the treatments are generally short with no significant downtime.
 You can return to a normal lifestyle post-treatment with minimum redness and very little sensitivity.

 from £75